plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Barbarian/Barbarian Class.md

 **Stamina Points** = `your Barbarian level + your Constitution modifier (minimum of 0)`

 To perform an Exploit, you expend a number of Stamina Points equal to the Exploit's level.
-You regain all expended Stamina Points when you finish a *Short* or *Long Rest*. d
+You regain all expended Stamina Points when you finish a *Short* or *Long Rest*.

-For Exploits that modify an *Attack*, *Ability Check*, or *Saving Throw*: you can only use one Exploit per *Attack*, *Ability Check*, or *Saving Throw*.
+For Exploits that modify an *Attack*, or *Ability Check*: you can only use one Exploit per *Attack*, or *Ability Check*.

 ### Exploits Known

-You learn two Exploits from the *[Barbarian Exploit List]*.
-The Exploits Known column of the Barbarian table shows when you learn more Exploits of your choice.
-To learn an Exploit, you must be able to learn Exploits of its level (as shown in the "Exploit Level" column of the Barbarian table), as well as meet any other pre-requisites (listed under **Pre-requisites** in the Exploit's entry).
+You know `X` Exploits from the *[Barbarian Exploit List]*, where `X = the number shown in the "Exploits Known" column of the Barbarian table`.
+To learn an Exploit, you must be able to learn Exploits of its level (as shown in the "Exploit Level" column of the Barbarian table), as well as meet any other pre-requisites (listed under **Pre-requisites** in tags of the Exploit's entry).

-Whenever you gain a Barbarian level, you can replace one of the Exploits you learnt from this class with another Exploit from the Barbarian Exploit List.
+Whenever you gain a Barbarian level, you can replace one Exploit you learnt from this class with another Exploit from the *[Barbarian Exploit List]*.

 ### Exploit Ability

-If one of your Exploits requires a creature to make a *Saving Throw*, your Exploit DC is calculated as follows:
+If one of your Exploits requires you to make an *Exploit Attack*, or a creature to make a Check, your "Exploit Attack Modifier", and "Exploit DC" are calculated as follows:

-**Exploit Save DC** = `10 + your Proficiency Bonus + your Strength modifier`
+**Exploit Attack Modifier** = `+ your Proficiency Bonus + your Strength modifier` **Exploit DC** = `10 + your Proficiency Bonus + your Strength modifier`

 ---

 ## Fighting Style
 *1st-level Ability (Barbarian)*

-You learn one fighting style from [*Barbian Fighting Styles*][BF].
+You learn one Fighting Style from [*Barbian Fighting Styles*][BF].

 ---